 E: Branding

 Specify the minimum criteria for the design of the Site which Subscribers navigate through to the Specialist Data.
 As far as possible, this should follow the look and feel specified by the Direct Communications Project Team.
 Please refer to the Direct Connections Service Team for further guidance.
+[THIS NEEDS TO BE PROVIDED BY REUTERS]

-In addition as branding is important ensure that Reuters marks are:
+In addition as branding is important ensure that Enron marks are:

-(a) used in accordance with Reuters guidelines; and
+(a) used in accordance with Enron's guidelines; and

-(b) positioned in a prominent manner and of at least equal prominence to Enron’s Marks.
+(b) positioned in a prominent manner and of at least equal prominence to Reuters' Marks.

 Ensure that the navigation toolbar appears on each page and conforms to guidelines issued by the Direct Communications Projects Team.